Westfield owner Unibail's shareholders reject rights issue

-(Reuters) - Shareholders of Unibail-Rodamco-Westfield (URW) URW.AS have voted against a planned 3.5 billion euro ($4.15 billion) rights issue, the shopping mall owner said on Tuesday.
+(Reuters) - Shares in shopping mall operator Unibail-Rodamco-Westfield URW.AS soared 29% after investors rejected a planned 3.5 billion euro ($4.15 billion) rights issue amid vehement opposition from some high-profile shareholders.

+In a rare rights issue rejection for a company on France’s blue-chip index, the shareholder vote fell narrowly short of the two-thirds majority required to pass the resolution, with 62% in favour of the capital increase.

-The rejection follows vehement opposition from a consortium led by French billionaire Xavier Niel and Leon Bressler, the company’s former CEO.
+The plan had met with intense opposition from a consortium led by French billionaire Xavier Niel and former Unibail CEO Leon Bressler, who have campaigned for the group to step up asset sales including some of the U.S. shopping centres Unibail took on in with its 2017 purchase of Westfield.

-“We will need to study all possible alternatives to rapidly strengthen the group’s financial structure,” Chief Executive Christophe Cuvillier said on a call.

-He added that a majority of shareholders supported the capital increase but the votes fell short of the two thirds required.
+They blame Unibail’s heavy debt on the Westfield acquisition, arguing that the group could meet its short-term debt obligations without a rights issue that they say would destroy the company’s share value.

+In a call with journalists, Chief Executive Christophe Cuvillier said the group would need to study “all possible alternatives” to strengthen its financial structure.

 Shareholders also approved three supervisory board appointments put forward by the rebel consortium - namely Niel, Bressler and Catalan businesswoman Susana Gallardo.